HomeTrue North Blog

 Outdoor Activities

-• This is the best time to go camping, hiking, or experiencing the northern lights.
+• This is the best time to go camping and hiking.

 Temperature

-• During the fall season, the temperature ranges from 38 to 12 degrees Fahrenheit.
+• During the fall season, the temperature ranges from 50 to 17 degrees Fahrenheit (10 to -8 degrees Celsius).

 Key Events